Click Here for a 3D design consultation with our interior designers!

 Photography by Prachi Damle

 Fixtures such as the toilet pot and sink are required in every bathroom.
-However, a way to save space and leave more floor area open and clear is by installing wall mounted toilet pots, sinks, and their consoles.
+However, a way to save space and leave more floor area open and clear is by installing wall mounted small toilet design pots, sinks, and their consoles.

 When you’ll see more empty, unused area on the floor, even if it’s under a fixture, you’ll still feel less cramped.